Bruce Lee

 Death1973-07-20

-BiographyBruce Lee (born Lee Jun-fan; November 27, 1940 – July 20, 1973) was a Hong Kong-American martial artist, actor, filmmaker, and philosopher.
-He was the founder of Jeet Kune Do, a hybrid martial arts philosophy which was formed from Lee's experiences in unarmed fighting and self-defense—as well as eclectic, Zen Buddhist and Taoist philosophies—as a new school of martial arts thought.
-With a film career spanning Hong Kong and the United States, Lee is regarded as the first global Chinese film star and one of the most influential martial artists in the history of cinema.
-Known for his roles in five feature-length martial arts films, Lee is credited with helping to popularize martial arts films in the 1970s and promoting Hong Kong action cinema.
+BiographyBruce Lee (born Lee Jun-fan; November 27, 1940 – July 20, 1973) was a Hong Kong and American martial artist, actor, and filmmaker.
+He was the founder of Jeet Kune Do, a hybrid martial arts philosophy, which was formed from his experiences in unarmed fighting and self-defense—as well as eclectic, Zen Buddhist, and Taoist philosophies—as a new school of martial arts thought.
+With a career spanning Hong Kong and the United States, Lee is regarded as the first global Chinese film star and one of the most influential martial artists in the history of cinema.
+Known for his roles in five feature-length martial arts films, he is credited with helping to popularize martial arts films in the 1970s and promoting Hong Kong action cinema.

-His roles in America, including playing Kato in The Green Hornet, introduced him to American audiences.
-After returning to Hong Kong in 1971, Lee landed his first leading role in The Big Boss, directed by Lo Wei.
-A year later he starred in Fist of Fury, in which he portrayed Chen Zhen, and The Way of the Dragon, directed and written by Lee.
-He went on to star in the American-Hong Kong co-production Enter the Dragon (1973) and The Game of Death (1978).
-His Hong Kong and Hollywood-produced films, all of which were commercially successful, elevated Hong Kong martial arts films to a new level of popularity and acclaim, sparking a surge of Western interest in Chinese martial arts.
-The direction and tone of his films, including their fight choreography and diversification, dramatically influenced and changed martial arts and martial arts films worldwide.
+Lee's roles in the United States, including Kato in the ABC action television series The Green Hornet (1966–1967), introduced him to American audiences.
+After returning to Hong Kong in 1971, he landed his first leading role in The Big Boss (1971), directed by Lo Wei.
+A year later, Lee starred in Fist of Fury (1972), in which he portrayed Chen Zhen, and The Way of the Dragon (1972), which he directed and wrote.
+Lee went on to star in the American-Hong Kong co-production Enter the Dragon (1973) and The Game of Death (1978).
+His Hong Kong- and Hollywood-produced films, all of which were commercially successful, elevated Hong Kong martial arts films to a new level of popularity and acclaim, sparking a surge of Western interest in Chinese martial arts.
+The direction and tone of Lee's films, including their fight choreography and diversification, dramatically influenced and changed martial arts and martial arts films worldwide.
 With his influence, kung fu films began to displace the wuxia film genre—fights were choreographed more realistically, fantasy elements were discarded for real-world conflicts, and the characterisation of the male lead went from simply being a chivalrous hero to one that embodied the notion of masculinity.

-Lee's career was cut short by his sudden death at age 32 from a brain edema, the causes of which remain a matter of dispute.
-Nevertheless, his films remained popular, gained a large cult following, and became widely imitated and exploited.
+Lee's career was cut short by his sudden death at the age of 32 from brain edema, the causes of which remain a matter of dispute.
+Nevertheless, Lee's films remained popular, gained a large cult following, and became widely imitated and exploited.
 He became an iconic figure known throughout the world, particularly among the Chinese, based upon his portrayal of Cantonese culture in his films, and among Asian Americans for defying Asian stereotypes in the United States.
-Since his death, Lee has continued to be a prominent influence on modern combat sports, including judo, karate, mixed martial arts, and boxing, as well as modern popular culture, including film, television, comics, animation, and video games.
-Time named Lee one of the 100 most important people of the 20th century.
+Even after his death, Lee has continued to be a prominent influence on modern combat sports, including judo, karate, mixed martial arts, and boxing, as well as modern popular culture, including film, television, comics, animation, and video games.
+Time magazine named him one of the 100 most important people of the 20th century.

 Biography from the Wikipedia article Bruce Lee.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.